 - Leaving children under age 7 unattended.

 - Insufficient supervision of children under age 7 by older siblings or caregivers resulting in acts disruptive to customers and staff.

 - Abuse or improper use of furniture, equipment or materials.

-- Smoking, chewing tobacco, or using electronic cigarettes or similar devices.
+- Smoking, chewing tobacco or using electronic cigarettes or similar devices in non-designated areas.

-- Unreasonable noise including: loud talking, singing, boisterous activity, cell phone and audio/visual equipment usage.
+- Unreasonable noise to include: loud talking, singing, boisterous activity/cell phone use, loud headphones in non-designated areas.

 - Monopolizing/obstructing space, seating, tables or equipment to the exclusion of others, including restrooms.